greenscreens-io/quark-node/README.md

 await Engine.init({api:api, service: api});
 ```

-Use the following to get generated API, or attach it to the global object
+Use the following to get generated API, or attach it to the global object.
+**io** is first part of namespace group defined in Java server side controllers.
 ```
 const { io } = Engine.api();
 global.io = io;